ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

 ## Current state of System
 As seen on the image below, the reliability and maintainability score is as high as can be.
-The same goes for code-duplication
+The same goes for code-duplication.
 For explanation of security, see the security section in the process overview.
 ![Static analysis on SonarQube](images/sonarqube.png)